advanced-computer-lab-2023/Pill-Stack-Pharmacy/README.md

 # API Refrences
-Our APIs is divided into 6 APIs:
+Our APIs are divided into 6 APIs:
 ### Authentication Router
 #### Route : (/)
 #### Authenticate a user